TP-Link Kasa HVAC Equipment Not Responding to Thermostat Commands

 Safety: Do not bypass safety switches.
 Turn off power before opening equipment panels.

 • Check airflow: Ensure the indoor blower runs when the thermostat calls for heat or cool.
-If not, the issue is in the furnace/air handler, not the thermostat.
+If it does not, the issue is in the furnace/air handler, not the thermostat.

-• Filter and vents: Confirm air filter is clean and supply/return vents are open.
+• Filter and vents: Confirm the air filter is clean and supply/return vents are open.

 • Equipment status lights: Observe LED status codes on the furnace or air handler control board and refer to its manual.